-From the 23rd of October of 2019 until the 20th of April of 2022 a total of 1,335 people participated in 56 sessions from the Community approaches, achieving estimated cost savings of \in 31,075, with an average of \in 555 saved per session.
-Besides, 21 people have been freed from debt thanks to the accompanying and campaigning actions done as part of the assemblies.
+From the October of 2019 until April of 2023 a total of 1,476 people participated in 63 sessions from the Community approaches, achieving estimated cost savings of \in 31,075, with an average of \in 555 saved per session.
+Besides, 21 people have been freed from debt thanks to the accompanying and campaigning actions done as part of the project (60 accompaniments were carried out in total during the project duration, 46 of which directly benefitted affected women).
 This resulted in debt condonation for 21 people directly involved in the Community approaches, which represent up to 18,301 \in (37% of the total savings achieved for this action).
-No energy or emissions savings are accomplished (Table 15) as actions arising from collective assemblies focused mostly on helping affected people to optimize their bills, access financial help (basically through helping them to access the "bono social"
+No energy or emissions savings are accomplished (Table 15) as actions arising from collective assemblies focused mostly on helping affected people to optimize their bills, access financial help (basically through helping them to access the

-- a social aid to deduct part of vulnerable families' gas and electrical bills - which represent a 21% of the total savings reached in collective assemblies) and use their rights as vulnerable consumers.
+"bono social" - a social aid to deduct a percentage of the gas and electrical bills from families in situation of financial vulnerability- which represent a 21% of the total savings reached in collective assemblies) and use their rights as vulnerable consumers.